 Frequently Asked Questions About Elder Abuse in California

-Based in San Jose, California, the experienced elder law attorneys at Needham Kepner & Fish LLP help elders throughout the Bay Area who have suffered neglect or abuse.
+Based in San Jose, California, the experienced elder abuse attorneys at Needham Kepner & Fish LLP help elders throughout the Bay Area who have suffered neglect or abuse.
 Outlined below are a few frequently asked questions about elder abuse.
-Contact us today to speak to a Santa Clara elder law attorney for more information.
+Contact us today to speak to an elder abuse lawyer for more information.

 California has the Elder Abuse and Dependent Adult Civil Protection Act.
 This law prohibits the following behavior directed towards anyone 65 years of age or older: